This resource page guides new employees through the onboarding process and provides you with quick access to frequently requested information.

 Take a look at the Summary of Benefits and Summary of UO Services, and the Work-Life Resources webpage to discover other benefits and services available to you as faculty and staff at the University of Oregon.

-Human Resources conducts orientations as part of your onboarding process:
+Human Resources conducts the following sessions as part of your onboarding process:

 Other Important Considerations

-Visit the Professional Development website to explore classroom and eLearning opportunities available to UO employees.
+Visit the Learning and Development section to explore classroom and eLearning opportunities available to UO employees.

 Note: Some sections of this website are not available until you have your DuckID.